jphein/boxen/README.md

-# boXenLinux - A Linux distribution based on Ubuntu for nonprofits.
+# boXenLinux - A redundant Linux distribution based on Ubuntu for nonprofits.
 Open source zeroclient VDI project based on Ubuntu Linux [LTSP] and [KVM-VDI] [LTSP] provides thinclient driven session based remote desktop for:
 Linux, Windows, and MacOS using ldm, xfreerdp, and xtightvncviwer respectively.
 It also, provides fatclients for Ubuntu Desktop.
 [KVM-VDI] provides VDI based remote desktop for all OS's using KVM and Spice.
 It uses GlusterFS for clustered storage and CTDB for shares.

+Requirements: Two real metal computers.

 To install use an [Ubuntu LiveCD for Ubuntu 16.04 Server][Ubuntu].
 Then run the below in a root terminal.